RGodwinDev/AdventofCode2023/README.md

 		seed range merging after all the ranges ran thru a filter.

-Day 6 - Wait For It
+Day 6 - Wait For It **

-	significantly easier than yesterday.
 	Part 1
-		You enter a boat race!
-But the boats have a ramp up time.
-		Every millisecond you wait to launch your boat, your boat will go faster by 1 millimeter per millisecond!

 		The goal of the race is to go as far as possible in the time given.
-		Youre given a paper with times for each race, and the best distance someones gotten in that race.
 		Count how many ways you can beat each race, and multiply them together.

 	Part 2
-		Jokes on you!
 		The times and distances on the paper was actually a single race!
 		Calculate the ways to win that one race.
 		I just brute forced both part1 and part2, although I know there is an O(1) solution out there.

 	I changed from bruteforce to using the quadratic formula everyone else was using.
 	It now runs about 1ms instead of ~125ms.
 	I also implemented parsing from a file instead of hard coding the numbers in.

-Day 7 - Camel Cards
+Day 7 - Camel Cards **

 	Part 1
 		This one has a few parts to it.
 First is the obvious, parse the file.